Yes, you heard it right. Relax

 - A boost in energy and better sleep patterns

 Top 7 Techniques of Relaxation

 The importance of rest and relaxation has been proved beyond doubt.
 Now the question arises what methods can you adopt to feel relaxed?

 Yoga is the art and science of a healthy body.
 The term yoga is derived from the Sanskrit word “Yuj” meaning to unite.
 In other words, yoga is the unification of the body, mind, and soul with the Universe.

 The very fact that scriptures and ancient texts speak of yoga and meditation speaks volumes of its effects.
 Yoga and meditation relax your mind and body, improves posture, increases focus, and relieve stress.

-Taking short breaks in between your work schedule can do wonders to your mind and body.
+Taking short breaks in between your work schedule can do wonders for your mind and body.
 This small break in between tasks rejuvenates you and makes you feel more energetic.
 Allow yourself small cat naps in between the day as relaxation activities for students.

 This may seem bizarre, but allowing your mind to wander into dreamland can often help you relieve stress.
 Just stop thinking of all your tasks or anything that is worrying you.

 Let your mind drift into space.
 Without a care in the world.
 You might think that is a waste of time, but try it out and see the difference.